wsxiaoys/lil/readme.txt

      func [name] [argument list | "args"] <code>
        register a new function.
 See the section 2 for more information

+	 rename <oldname> <newname>
+	   rename an existing function.
+Note that the "set" function is used to access variables using the $ prefix so if the "set" function is renamed, variables will only be accessible using the new name.
+The function returns the <oldname>

+	 unusedname [part]
+	   return an unused function name.
+This is a random name which has the form $$un$<part>$<some number>$nu$$.
+The <part> is optional (if not provided "unusedname" will be used)

      quote [...]
        return the arguments as a single space-separated string